Blog August 16, 2024

 Further demonstrating how large language models, (LLMs) such as ChatGPT, can be exploited, the presenters described the development of an AI-synthesized, polymorphic keylogger, BlackMamba.

-Perhaps the key feature of Black Mamba, the Obrela team revealed, is its ability to modify its program on-the-fly, changing its appearance and behaviour dynamically to avoid signature-based detection methods used by antivirus software.
-This adaptability makes it particularly challenging for conventional security measures to identify and neutralise, further highlighting the potential dangers of AI-enhanced malware.
+Perhaps the key feature of Black Mamba, the Obrela team revealed, is its ability to modify its program on-the-fly, changing its appearance and behavior dynamically to avoid signature-based detection methods used by antivirus software.
+This adaptability makes it particularly challenging for conventional security measures to identify and neutralize, further highlighting the potential dangers of AI-enhanced malware.

 The proof-of-concept not only demonstrates that LLMs can be exploited but underscores the importance of continuous research into the capabilities and limitations of current detection and prevention tools, while also alerting the community to the potential mis use of such technologies.